-Utilizing forecasts from the National Weather Service at Binghamton, NY, and in consultation with the Lackawanna County Emergency Management Agency, a “Code Blue” will be declared for Lackawanna County, beginning at 7 PM on Wednesday, November 21, and ending at 10 AM on Saturday, November 24.
+Utilizing forecasts from the National Weather Service at Binghamton, NY, and in consultation with the Lackawanna County Emergency Management Agency, a “Code Blue” is in effect for Lackawanna County, beginning at 6 PM on Friday (today) and ending at 1 PM on Sunday, February 10.

 A “Code Blue” alert is issued when the forecasted temperature in Lackawanna County (including wind chills) is expected to reach 20 degrees Fahrenheit or lower.
 If necessary, based on weather conditions, an extension of the alert may be issued.

 The goal of this notification is to: make people aware of the extremely cold conditions; provide information related to health and wellness in the cold weather; and publicize the locations of emergency homeless shelters that are operated by area social service agencies.

 During a “Code Blue” alert, homeless individuals can access an emergency shelter at the following locations: